gema-arta/heiwa/docs/poc/5-System_Configuration.md

 # Do not bell on tab-completion.
 set bell-style none

-# All of the following map the escape sequence of the value contained in the 1st argument to the readline specific functions
+# All of the following map the escape sequence of the value contained in the 1st argument to the readline specific functions.
 "\eOd": backward-word
 "\eOc": forward-word